Aaron-KE9ETA/EMEIMG/README.md

 EMEIMG is an experimental amateur-radio image instruction protocol intended for openly documented, non-encrypted transmission of simple vector images using JT65B-compatible text packets.
 The protocol, source code, packet format, examples, and reconstruction tools are publicly available so transmitted packets can be interpreted and reconstructed by any interested station.
 EMEIMG is not intended to obscure message meaning, provide privacy, or carry commercial traffic.

-Prototype Branch:
+## Prototype Branch:

 EMEIMG Prototype

 Experimental proof-of-concept software for reconstructing simple vector images from 13-character JT65B-compatible instruction packets.

-Current status: prototyping branch / proof of life.
+Current status: Beginning Pre-Alpha Developments

 The protocol is unstable and packet formats may change as the renderer develops.